FlightControl-Master/MOOSE/docs/README.md

 What that means is that while you are coding your mission, your object and variables (derived from MOOSE classes) will list the methods and properties of that class interactively while coding ...

 ![Intellisense](Usage/Intellisense.JPG)

+## 1.4) LUA training

+In order to efficiently use the MOOSE framework, it is highly recommended that you learn a couple of basic principles of lua.
+I recommend you learn the basic lua principles following this [lua tutorial](https://www.tutorialspoint.com/lua).
+We're not asking you to become an expert in lua, leave that to the experts, but, you'll need to have some basic lua coding knowledge to "understand" the code, and also, to understand the syntax.

+**Therefore, I suggest you walk through this [lua quick guide](https://www.tutorialspoint.com/lua/lua_quick_guide.htm)**.
+Ignore the lua environment setup.
+DCS comes with a pre-defined lua environment.

 # 2) Installation of tooling and synchronize the MOOSE framework from the MOOSE development site.